Updated: May 6

 He was granted power in 4 BC and held it for some forty years, through the reigns of two Roman Emperors: Augustus and Tiberias.

-Herod Antipas was, in general, a successful ruler, with had much of his father shrewd diplomacy.
-He also inherited his father's love for Greek culture, and building projects.
+Herod Antipas was, in general, a successful ruler, with much of his father's shrewd diplomacy.
+He also inherited his father's love for Greek culture and building projects.

-He foolishly divorced his wife, the daughter of an ally, to marry his brother's wife, Herodias, which later brought on a war from his snubbed ex-in-laws.
+He divorced his wife, the daughter of an ally, to marry his brother's wife, Herodias, which later brought on war from his snubbed ex-in-laws.